 What's the best way to experience Sainte Chapelle?

 You have two excellent options: explore on your own or with a guide during the day, or enjoy a memorable candlelight concert of classic or baroque music during the evening.
-Even better, do both!
+Even better, do both, as the experiences feel quite different.

-If you visit during the day, remember that as a top Paris attraction, Sainte Chapelle attracts numerous visitors throughout much of the year.
+If you visit during the day, remember that as a top Paris attraction, Sainte Chapelle attracts throngs of visitors throughout much of the year.
+Due to the chapel's small size, only a limited number of people are allowed to enter at once, so lines move very, very slowly and those with advance tickets get priority.
 You can save time when you book a skip-the-line ticket or tour online in advance.

-If you want to attend one of the evening candlelight concerts at Sainte Chapelle, book early.
+If you want to attend one of the evening candlelight concerts at Sainte Chapelle, book early, as they usually sell out.

-Sainte-Chapelle is the city's most popular historic concert venue and tickets frequently sell out, especially from May through September and for special event concerts on Christmas Eve and New Year's Eve.
+Sainte-Chapelle is the city's most popular historic concert venue and tickets frequently sell out well before their date, especially from May through September and for special event concerts on Christmas Eve and New Year's Eve.

 Rose window at west end of Sainte Chapelle